 BUT WITH THIS EVENT COMES HIGHER STAKES, BECAUSE THE TOP 10 PLAYERS ON THE ORDER OF MERIT BY WEEK’S END WILL SECURE THEIR SPOTS IN THE FINAL STAGE OF THE WEB.COM TOUR QUALIFYING TOURNAMENT!

-CEVICHE FEATURE: BEFORE THE START OF COMPETITION AUSTRALIAN HARRISON ENDYCOTT DROVE INTO THE HEART OF LIMA IN SEARCH OF LOCAL EATERY ‘MAIDO’, WHERE HE GOT A PRIVATE TASTING OF ONE OF PERU’S BEST DISHES!
+CEVICHE FEATURE: BEFORE THE START OF COMPETITION, AUSTRALIAN HARRISON ENDYCOTT DROVE INTO THE HEART OF LIMA IN SEARCH OF LOCAL EATERY ‘MAIDO’, WHERE HE GOT A PRIVATE TASTING OF ONE OF PERU’S BEST DISHES!

 Endycott SOT: I’m here with Mitchell, head chef here, and we’re going to be trying some beautiful seafood.
 What are we going to be eating today?
 Mitsuhara SOT: Since you’re in Peru you must try a ceviche.
 In this case it will be a “Tiradito”.
 There’s a lot of external influence from a lot of cultures in Peru.
 But one of the most interesting ones is the Japanese one in our cuisine.
 This is where sashimi meets ceviche.
 Endycott SOT: That’s really good! (laughs) A lot of flavors, it has like a really light spice to it and you can taste the freshness of the sea, which is awesome.
 I love that flavor.